 The ES100 offers Advanced Hammer action to give a realistic touch response similar to an acoustic instrument.
 It is lightweight enough to be frequently transported from venue to home or vice versa.

 The piano offer s a number of features for advanced players to customize their experience yet it will not hinder beginners.
-The maximum polyphony comes in at 192 notes, significantly more than many available models.
+The maximum polyphony comes in at 192 notes, significantly more than many other digital pianos with an under $1000 price tag.

 It accommodates up to three tracks, or 15,000 notes, to make practice and composition much simpler.
-The ES100 also comes with built-in piano lessons to make learning even easier for beginners.
+The ES100 also comes with built-in piano lessons that makes it a good digital piano option for beginners.

 The Kawai ES100 is a total machine that any user can quickly adapt to.
 Its sound technology and weighted key action are enough to make it worthy of consideration for those that are used to or plan on playing the acoustic piano.